 The chosen organizational structure will be assessed based on Section 9 of the EBA/GL/2021/12 Guidelines.

-Under what situation does a licence lapse?
+Under what conditions does a licence lapse?

 A limited extension for starting operations, normally not exceeding three months, may be granted for cause upon the bank's request, to be submitted at least 60 days before the one-year time limit expires.